nathaneastwood/brew-ds/README.md

 . build.sh
 ```

 This installs in verbose mode by default.
 If you would like to use quiet mode and reduce output then please use the `-q` flag.

-You may be prompted for your password.
+You will be prompted for your password, administrator privileges are required to install some pre-requisite software (xcode command line tools).

 ## Warning

-Linux is untested but hopefully doesn't work too terribly.
-We have not attempted to add any PPAs, portage overlays, AUR packages etc. as you might not want them on your system.
+Linux is **deprecated**.
+A linux user should build a better version for their system or perhaps a group should be made for linuxbrew that does it all through that.